We’re falling for a flirty red blonde hair color.

 A quietly confident (yet luxurious) shade of ginger-pink that we can get behind, braid or no braid.

-Looks We Love on Strawberry Hair
+Styles We Love on Strawberry Hair

 A chic, everyday half-ponytail is revitalized by a peachy wash of color.